signaldatascience/R-curriculum/assignments/2-basic-topics/logistic-regression/3-multinomial-speed-dating/multinomial-logistic-regression.md

 [^softmax]: This comes from the usage of the *softmax function*, which is a continuous approximation of the indicator function.

-Previously, you used binomial logistic regression to do *two-class classification*, where you modeled the log-odds ratio associated with a binary outcome as being linearly related to a number of predictor variables.
-The technique of *multinomial logistic regression* is a straightforward extension of this: our outcome variable has more than two categories, and we model the log-odds ratio associated with falling into each category as being linearly related to our predictor variables.
+Previously, you used binomial logistic regression to do *two-class classification*, where you modeled the log-odds associated with a binary outcome as being linearly related to a number of predictor variables.
+The technique of *multinomial logistic regression* is a straightforward extension of this: our outcome variable has more than two categories, and we model the log-odds associated with falling into each category as being linearly related to our predictor variables.

 Using multinomial logistic regression
 =====================================